GarinJTanner/AESOTP/README.md

 Z = 26

-The message "ABC" could be encrypted with a key.
-Say, the message was "ABC" and also the key was "123".
-The encrypted message would then become, "246".
+The message "A B C" could be encrypted with a key.
+If the key was "1 2 3", the encrypted message would then become, "2 4 6".

 If you were to include every available character in the UTF-8 format, which includes characters that are not used by an Englishman, this includes every possible langugage known to man, you now displace the character set by a greater factor.
 Instead of having a series of 26, we now have a series of 144,516.